To the Trader Joe's Employee Who Noticed My Family in the Parking Lot

 Our family doesn’t exactly blend in with the wallpaper.
 Not only are we two white parents with a brown son and daughter (something that causes enough stares and questions all by itself), but our son has noticeable developmental delays and different behaviors because of autism, and our daughter has missing and webbed digits.
 In other words, when we all go out together, we stand out.
 Usually I don’t mind, and often I love it.
 My children are beautiful, and so is our story.

 Sometimes though, on the days when we’re far from having it together, I do mind.
 Those days I just want to blend in with the crowd and hide far away from the curious stares.
-Some days I get tired of it all and just want to be a family — not the adoptive family, not the family with special needs children, not the unique family — just a family.
+Some days I get tired of it all and just want to be a family — not the adoptive family, not the family with children with disabilities, not the unique family — just a family.
 This was one of those days.

 I was close to tears as John took Mareto to put the cart away.
 I rushed through the doors with Arsema on my chest to get to the car as quickly as possible when a voice behind me slowed my steps.